This is a practical guide on colour theory for artists.

 To some extent, it will give you control over the sort of feelings you can evoke in the viewer, by having an awareness of the effects of different colour combinations.

 By learning colour theory, you will have a greater command over your medium of choice, giving you the ability to create the effects you intend with your artwork.

 When artists use colour, they are thinking about what colour schemes they are creating, by using colour temperature, harmony and contrast in interesting ways.

 Colour theory: Glossary

-It really helps to learn the jargon associated with colour.
-You might have an abstract idea of some of these concepts, but naming them will make them more concrete in your mind and will make you better able to use them in practice.
+It really helps to learn the jargon associated with colour theory.
+You might have an abstract idea of some of these concepts, but naming these colour theory terms will make the ideas more concrete in your mind.
+It will make you better able to use them in practice too.

 The hue is a description of a colour in its purest form without taking into consideration other attributes such as value, tints, shade or saturation.

 The hue describes the dominant wavelength of a colour, whether it is red, orange, yellow, green, blue or violet.
 So for example, you may pick up a tube of ultramarine paint which is blue, but has a bias towards violet.
 The hue would be blue, as this is the most dominant wavelength of the pigment.